 Please also see the following sections for owner and licensee backflow prevention device obligations.

-102 Testable backflow prevention device—obligations of owner of premises
+102 Testable backflow prevention device—obligations of towner of premises

 103 Testable backflow prevention device—obligation of licensee